SimpleBus/SimpleBus/routing.md

             My\MediaBundle\Model\Event\FormatCreatedEvent: media_processor
 ```

 In above example we use 3 queues for 6 async messages.
-Commands and events not specified in the map will be routing to _other_messages_ queue.
+Commands and events not specified in the map will be routed to _other_messages_ queue.

 ## Custom queue resolver

 You can specify your own queue resolver by implementing `SimpleBus\Asynchronous\Routing\RoutingKeyResolver\ClassBasedQueueNameResolver` interface.
-Register your service in container and update the config:
+Register the service in container and update the config:

 ```yaml
 simple_bus_bernard_bundle_bridge: